Statement of Student Rights and Responsibilities

 Appeal of Disciplinary Action or Dismissal

-Students have the right to appeal academic probation, dismissal, and disciplinary actions taken against them, as well as final decisions regarding any other dispute resolution procedure, except for dismissal due to violation of the Maximum Allowable Timeframe policy.
+Students have the right to appeal academic probation, dismissal, and disciplinary actions taken against them, as well as final decisions regarding any other dispute resolution procedure, except for dismissal due to violation of the Maximum Allowable Timeframe (MTF) policy.
 Students who believe they have extenuating circumstances regarding a particular matter or believe that they have been treated in an arbitrary or biased fashion and/or without adherence to Argosy University policies and procedures may file an appeal.
 For the purposes of this policy, “bias” shall mean inequitable treatment based upon a student’s membership in a class protected from discrimination under relevant Argosy University policy, and shall not encompass personality conflicts between student and instructor/administrator.
-Extenuating circumstances include the following extreme situations:
+Extenuating circumstances include extreme situations such as:

 - Death of an immediate family member

-- Student illness requiring hospitalization (this illness includes mental health issues)
+- Student illness requiring hospitalization (this illness includes mental health issues

 - Severe illness of an immediate family member where the student is a primary caretaker